 - 4. The following apply to Training I, Training II, and Training III: - a.
 In no way shall this policy be construed to limit the right of any employee to attend any type of educational course during hours when the employee is not working for the City of Wildwood when the employee is not seeking tuition reimbursement. - b.
-Payback Policy An employee who leaves at their own discretion, shall repay the City for the past 36 months of payments made on their behalf by the City toward any classes, training, continuing education seminar, certificate or license programs, and any college degree program.
-This payback policy shall be null and void for an employee who is terminated or an employee who cannot continue classes and/or employment due to verified medical reasons.
-The employee shall sign a contract that provides for repayment if he or she leaves under these circumstances.
+Payback Policy An employee who leaves at their own discretion, shall repay the City for the past 12 months of payments made on their behalf by the City toward any classes, training, continuing education seminar, certificate or license programs, and any college degree program.
+"Payments" is defined as any monies paid on behalf of the employee for books, lab fees, tuition, and travel expenses including hotel rental and mileage. - c.
+Repayment may be made through payroll deduction or through direct payment.
+If the employee fails to repay monies owed to the City, the employee will be deemed ineligible for rehire until such repayment is made. - d.
+This payback policy shall be null and void for an employee who is terminated or an employee who cannot continue classes and/or employment due to verified extenuating circumstances.
+In such instance, the employee must request a Waiver of Repayment by detailed letter to the City Manager and the HR Director.
+The City Manager is the only person who can approve such waiver.